Search samples

 properties.put("okp:consulting.date", ISO8601.formatBasic(from)+","+ISO8601.formatBasic(to));

-When filtering by range of dates you must set both values ( from and to ), otherwise the filter will be ignored from the OpenKM side.
+When filtering by a range of dates you must set both values (from and to); otherwise the filter will be ignored by OpenKM.

-To filtering by a metadata field of type multiple like this:
+To filter by a metadata field of type multiple like this:

 <select label="Multiple" name="okp:consulting.multiple" type="multiple">